 However, the study reveals IT professionals are somewhat more optimistic about the timing of quantum algorithms than they were in 2020, expecting to see them in just under eight years — six months earlier than previously anticipated.
 Blockchain technology, on the other hand, is farther up the curve, with more advanced current usage, and mainstream adoption expected on average in less than three years.

 While blockchain is currently and mainly used as the foundation for cryptocurrency, enterprises envision use cases will expand to include cryptocurrency/wallets (59 percent), asset transactions/management (52 percent), identity (45 percent), supply chain (37 percent), and smart contracts (35 percent).

 As the world continues to digitally transform, encryption technology — and the way enterprises use it — is more relevant than ever.
 While encryption and key management is complex, it’s essential for enterprises to thrive amid expanding threats.
-Careful attention to key protection, and diligent discovery of new locations that sensitive data is finding its way to, are critical to a successful encryption strategy.
+Careful attention to key and data protection, and diligent discovery of new locations that sensitive data is finding its way to, are critical to a successful encryption strategy.